tobydawson1/tobydawson1/README.md

 Please feel free to contact me with any questions about my code and search for my first development job.

-[Here](https://tobydawson.netlify.app/) is my webiste to give you a taste of the sort of work I can produce
+[Here](https://tobydawson.netlify.app/) is my website to give you a taste of the sort of work I can produce

+Currently I am working on trying to expand my portfolio adding more real life applications largely using React but open to learn any language.

 <!--